Carzit/sd-webui-samplers-scheduler-for-v1.6/README.md

 **Attention: The total steps should be equal to the sum of the steps in every unit!**
 Open the `Check` accordion and press the `Check` button to check total steps.
-`Total steps in Seniorious` shows the sum of steps in your Sampler Scheduler Settings and `Total steps required` shows the steps you set in webui.They must be equal.
+`Total steps in Seniorious` shows the sum of steps in your Sampler Scheduler Settings and `Total steps required` shows the steps you set in webui.
+They must be equal.

 <img src="https://github.com/Carzit/sd-webui-samplers-scheduler-for-v1.6/blob/v1.1/images/check_ui.png" width="500px">